ErpNetDocs/tech/modules/logistics/concepts/goods-cost/original-cost-calculation/calculating-cost-for-returned-products.md

 - The system checks if the <b>issue</b> total is greater or equal to the <b>receipt</b> total.

-For more details about this validation, see [Receipt and issue balance validation in store transfers](https://docs.erp.net/tech/modules/logistics/inventory/receipt-and-issue-balance-validation-in-store-transfers.html?q=Receipt%20and%20issue%20balance%20validation%20in%20store%20transfers).
+For more details about this validation, see **[Receipt and issue balance validation in store transfers](https://docs.erp.net/tech/modules/logistics/inventory/receipt-and-issue-balance-validation-in-store-transfers.html?q=Receipt%20and%20issue%20balance%20validation%20in%20store%20transfers)**.